Khorrlybobo/US-Baby-names-data-repo/README.md

 💡 Contributions:
 I welcome contributions from the open-source community!
 If you have any suggestions, improvements, or additional analyses to enhance the project, feel free to create a pull request.
 Together, we can expand our knowledge and understanding of baby naming trends in the United States.

-📝 License:
-This project is released under the [Your chosen license] license.
-Please refer to the LICENSE file for more details.

 ✉️ Contact:
 If you have any questions or would like to get in touch, feel free to reach out to me via email: koladeemmanuela32@gmail I am open to collaborations and discussions related to this project.